joemasilotti/masilotti.com/turbo-ios.md

 ## [5.
 Native authentication]({% post_url turbo-ios/2021-04-22-native-authentication %})

-One major limitation of web-only authentication is, well, its web only.
+One major limitation of web-only authentication is, well, it's web only.
 Native authentication, on the other hand, opens up a world of possibilities.
-It breaks your app out of the "web world" and enables fully native screens.
+It breaks your app out of the web world and enables fully native screens.
 Meaning, you can integrate native SDKs like location services and push notifications.
-Or render SwiftUI views for the really important stuff.
+Or, you can render SwiftUI views for the really important stuff.

 ### Coming soon...